xdeb-org/xdeb/readme.md

 #### Ignoring the logs might break your system.
 Please use releases.

 # xdeb
-xdeb is posix shell script for converting deb(ian) packages to the xbps format.
+xdeb is a posix shell script for converting deb(ian) packages to the xbps format.

 ## Usage